Life goes on, long after the thrill of living is gone. John Mellencamp

 Scan_20200809_212140_001

-Some of the most popular Country songs I was playing: Convoy–C. W. McCall; Before The Last Teardrop Falls–Freddy Fender; Chevy Van–Sammy Johns; (Hey Won’t You Play) Another Someone Done Somebody Wrong Song–B. J. Thomas; Thank God I’m A Country Boy–John Denver; I’m Not Lisa–Jessi Colter; Please Mister Please–Olivia Newton-John.
-The Dolly Parton version and the song she wrote I Will Always Love You is the best version (approx. 13 million views on YouTube™ as of 2023), in my opinion.
+Some of the most popular Country songs I was playing: Convoy–C. W. McCall; Before The Last Teardrop Falls–Freddy Fender; Chevy Van–Sammy Johns; (Hey, Won’t You Play) Another Someone Done Somebody Wrong Song–B. J. Thomas; Thank God I’m A Country Boy–John Denver; I’m Not Lisa–Jessi Colter; Please Mister Please–Olivia Newton-John.
+The Dolly Parton version and the song she wrote, I Will Always Love You, is the best, in my opinion (approx. 13 million views on YouTube!™

 More top Country hits I was playing on 16AM KLAK: Torn Between Two Lovers–Mary MacGregor; Faster Horses–Tom T. Hal; Don’t The Girls Get Pretty At Closing Time–Mickley Gilley; You’ve Been Talking In Your Sleep–Crystal Gale; Mama’s Don’t Let Your Babies Grow Up To Be Cowboys–Waylon & Willie; Lucille–Kenny Rogers; You Light Up My Life–Debbie Boone; Snowbird–Anne Murray and Luckenbach, Texas–Waylon Jennings.

-Disc Jockeys from around the country were looking to come to Denver.
+Disc Jockeys from around the Country were looking to come to Denver.
 I got calls from DJs in Philadelphia and other markets larger than Denver, wanting to work in the Mile-High City.

 I happened to be on-air (March 1976) when the news broke that Andy Williams’s wife (Claudine Longet) fired several .22 rounds into the belly of Olympic ski star Spider Sabich in an Aspen Ski Chalet bathroom.
 (He died in the ambulance on the way to the hospital.)
 Williams (Can’t Get Used To Losing You, Moon River) was an immensely popular singer who had his own TV show and Christmas special.

 He wasn’t in the rotation of music we typically played on KLAK, but for some reason, news outlets from around the world were calling our station for news about the sensational event.
-I was quoted in the foreign press, especially in Australia, about the shooting death (I had no insight into the case, I just verified the story).
-I joked on my radio show that the next Andy William Christmas special would probably be held in Cañon City (home of Colorado State Penitentiary).
+I was quoted in the foreign press, especially in Australia, about the shooting death (I had no insight into the case; I just verified the story).
+I joked on my radio show that the next Andy Williams Christmas special would probably be held in Cañon City (home of Colorado State Penitentiary).

 *It is unintentional if any of my writing ever sounds like I’m feeling sorry for myself or seeking pity from my readers.
 Others had money problems more significant than I had.
 As for sickness, So many also had it worse, like small children with incurable cancer or young girls with incontinence and all the other perils of incurable Crohn’s disease

-Leave a Reply
+Leave a comment